 The “Dog” Days

 Friday, November 12th, 2010.
 18 carries 167 yards 2 touchdowns.
 Final game of my high school football career.
-A hard fought battle, with year of overcome adversity, I ended it the way I wanted and went out with a 39-28 victory over cross town rival, Lake Worth High.
+A hard fought battle, with years of overcome adversity, I ended it the way I wanted and went out with a 39-28 victory over cross town rival, Lake Worth High.
 I cried like a baby because I knew this glorious moment was soon to pass and never to be felt again.
 A moment I hold dearly to my heart.
-A moment of triumph and a cap to a less than par season with a group of fellas that I will always love and respect.
-The best backfield Park Vista had ever seen went out with the way it should have.
+A moment of triumph and a cap to a less than par season with a group of fellas I will always love and respect.
+The best backfield Park Vista had ever seen went out the way it should have.

 Fast forward.
 Its August 6th, 2011.
 I say my goodbye’s to my family and florida as I head off to pursue my dream of playing college football for The University of Mount Union in Ohio.
-A team that hadn’t last a regular season game since 2005 and had won 4 of the last 5 national championships in division 3.
+A team that hadn’t lost a regular season game since 2005 and won 4 of the last 5 national championships in division 3.
 I had everything I always dreamed of in the palm of my hands.

 August 10th, 2011.
 We are testing combine drills.
 4.51 40yard dash, 4.12 (if i remember correctly) shuttle, and a 33in vertical.
 I had one more drill. the broad jump.
 As i step up to take my first attempt, confidence level: Unbeatable.
 I take off and leap.
 At that moment, the familiar sense of impending failure rushes through my body like a bad drug.
 Out goes my back.
 I couldn’t move my legs for 30 minutes.
 Again I cried, but this time it wasn’t triumphant.
 This time it was utter shock and disbelief.
 As I’m being carted off to the trainer’s room, I remember thinking, “This is it, my career is done.
 Everything I’ve ever worked for, everything that I value in my life is done.
 I’m going home”, and that’s just what I did.
 I packed my bags, hung my head, and cowardly quit.

 Fast forward.
 May 2012, I leave Florida ( on mail in probation ) to work for my uncle in Ohio to try and get a fresh start, I guess.
 Trying to get back to my roots, I was looking for a gym, but didn’t want to end up at some local commercial gym where hot girls would look at my fat ass and wonder why the hell I was even there.
-Some how I came across this kid on Facebook.
+Some how I came across this guy on Facebook.
 His name was Chad.
-He had trained a few people including himself out of his parents garage.
+He trained a few people, including himself out of his parents garage.
 I knew a few people that he trained there so I decided to check it out and ask if I could come in for a lift.
 When I got there, he had 1 squat rack, 3 bars, a single bench, a sled and a rope….It was nothing I was used to seeing at the gyms back home…Where the hell where the cables????
-He called is “Nashdog Barbell” and I wasn’t sure how i felt about it.
+He called it “Nashdog Barbell” and I wasn’t sure how i felt about it.
 He wanted me to squat and deadlift, and i told him i can’t because i hurt my back a year ago.
 The typical excuse of a lazy, fat, commercial gym going pussy.
 I just wanted to bench and hit biceps until my arms looked like swollen, chubby cheese puffs.
 He didn’t let me.
 He said no, if you’re back hurts, you’re going to push this sled until you puke.
 And that’s just what I did…I pushed a prowler up and down the street until I couldn’t breathe and eventually puked in his grass.
-I remember thinking to myself, “how the fuck is something so simple so hard?”
+I remember thinking to myself, “how the fuck is something so simple, so hard?”
 I was no beginner to “lifting” but at that point i realized, I’d never TRAINED a day in my life.
 I was hooked, like a feeling of being high for the first time, I wanted more and more.
 I looked at him and asked, “I’m in man, how much does this cost.”
 He replied, “Nothing, all I want is your time and effort.
 And i want to see you play football again.”
 I thought, “ Play football again? how the hell am i going to play football again?
 My career is done.
 It’s been done.
 I’m broken down and washed up.” but for some reason I trusted him.
 He was genuine and most importantly he saw something in me that I didn’t see in myself.
 So I started coming every single day I could.
 Looking back I probably cost him more money than any other client he’s ever had.
 He became a training partner, a mentor, a coach, and a best friend.

-Fast forward, 6 months or so give or take, Nashdog Barbell became official when we moved into a warehouse in Youngstown.
+Fast forward, 6 months or so, Nashdog Barbell became official when we moved into a warehouse in Youngstown.
 It was winter, we had no heat and it was fucking freezing.
 I remember we had a group of guys, in hoodies and sweat pants.
 Freezing our asses off and throwing weights around with out a care in the world.
 The family we created was strong and we loved each other and wanted more out of each other everyday.
 The atmosphere was always “get shit done and bullshit later”.
 I was drawn to that mentality.